 Additionally, each of the above rating agencies have issued warnings that further downgrades were possible.

 Unconsolidated Equity Affiliates.
 Summarized below is a description related to two of Enron’s unconsolidated equity affiliates for which Enron has committed to issue equity to satisfy obligations of these equity affiliates.
-As discussed in Note 2, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations solely with equity issuances.
+As discussed above, Enron’s current common share stock price, liquidity situation and credit ratings may significantly impact Enron’s ability to satisfy these obligations solely with equity issuances.

 Whitewing Associates L.P.
 Whitewing is an entity formed by Enron and various investors, investing through an entity named Osprey, to acquire and own energy-related assets and other investments.
-Whitewing currently holds assets with a book basis of approximately$2.1 billion.
-This includes $1.3 billion in energy related projects in Europe and South America, including European power plants, an electric distribution company in Brazil and $800 million of merchant investments.
-The merchant portfolio includesboth private and publicly traded entities and consists of oil and gas investments (40%), power generation and energy investments (45%) and technology related and other investments (15%).
-Osprey was capitalized with $2.4 billion in debt and $220 million in equity.
-The Osprey debt is supported by the assets within Whitewing, Enron’s Mandatorily Convertible Junior Preferred Stock, Series B (which is convertible into 50 million shares of Enron common stock) and a contingent obligation of Enron to issue additional shares, if needed, to retire such debt obligation.
+Osprey is capitalized with approximately $2.4 billion in debt and $220 million in equity.
+The Osprey debt is supported by the assets within Whitewing, which include Enron Mandatorily Convertible Junior Preferred Stock, Series B (which is convertible into 50 million shares of Enron common stock), and a contingent obligation of Enron to issue additional shares, if needed, to retire such debt obligation.
 In the event that the sale of equity is not sufficient to retire such obligations, Enron is liable for the shortfall.